SHAARPEC/shaarpec-python-client/README.md

 ### Prerequisites

-The shaarpec client is used as a regular Python library.
-As always, it is a good idea to install a Python library in an isolated virtual environment.
+The shaarpec client is used as a standard Python library.
+It is always a good idea to install the library in a virtual environment.

 ### Installation